 1. Server locations

 What did we test for?

 We analyzed the countries around the world where each VPN provider has at least one server.
 The more countries, the better the score.

-So what is a server location and why does it matter?
+So what is a VPN server location and why does it matter?

-Not surprisingly, most VPN providers have servers in many locations in the United States, which is a big country with many users.
-Whereas most VPN providers have no servers at all in Luxembourg.
+Not surprisingly, most VPN services have servers in many locations in the United States, which is a big country with many users.
+Whereas most VPN services have no servers at all in Luxembourg.
 And if they do, only in one city.

 In our analysis, we focused on countries rather than cities.